Key takeaways

 Critical linkages

-Map billed lines to performance obligations, allocate transaction price at SSP, and maintain GL account mapping that posts correctly to financial statements.
+Map billed lines to performance obligations.
+Allocate transaction price at SSP.
+Maintain GL account mapping that posts correctly to financial statements.

 Practical expedients and policy choices

-Support expedients like ignoring significant financing components under one year, document policies, and link memos to affected schedules.
-See CAclubindia audit verification of revenue for documentation expectations.
+Support expedients like ignoring significant financing components under one year.
+Document policies.
+Link memos to affected schedules.

 Executive summary view

-Show current month and quarter recognised revenue versus plan, track deferred revenue movement, and backlog remaining.
-These views anchor performance reviews.
+Show current month and quarter recognised revenue versus plan.
+Track deferred revenue movement and backlog remaining.
+These views anchor performance reviews and give leadership instant visibility into revenue recognition Ind AS 115 compliance.

 Deferred revenue visualisations

-Waterfall charts by month or quarter reveal timing patterns, release schedules for the next 12 to 24 months provide forward visibility, aging buckets flag old balances.
+Waterfall charts by month or quarter reveal timing patterns.
+Release schedules for the next 12 to 24 months provide forward visibility.
+Aging buckets flag old balances that may indicate stale contracts or recognition errors.

 Milestone revenue reporting views

-Project and contract level milestone status, recognised versus milestones achieved, and variance analysis to catch revenue without acceptance or unrecognised completed milestones.
+Project and contract level milestone status.
+Recognised versus milestones achieved.
+Variance analysis to catch revenue without acceptance or unrecognised completed milestones.

 Subscription analytics dashboards